-Immunisations and Infection Control
+Immunisations and infection control

-Students may be required to be screened for and be vaccinated against the following vaccine preventable diseases: Hepatitis B, Measles, Mumps, Rubella, Varicella, Diphtheria, Tetanus, Influenza and Pertussis.
+Students may be required to be screened for and be vaccinated against the following vaccine preventable diseases: Hepatitis B, Hepatitis A (remote locations only), Measles, Mumps, Rubella, Varicella, Diphtheria, Tetanus, Influenza (recommended) and Pertussis.
 The Mantoux test to determine Tuberculosis exposure is also required.
 Furthermore, if you have worked or been a patient in a hospital outside of WA within the last 12 months you will be required to provide evidence that you have MRSA clearance.
+Please ensure you bring evidence of your vaccination status to your placement.

 During your placement, you must abide by infection control processes and standards within the health site.
 Good hand hygiene is the single most important strategy in preventing health care associated infections.
 Other considerations include not using single use equipment/items again, provision of protective equipment, general hygiene standards, and screening and vaccine programs.
+Please bring evidence of completion of the National Hand Hygiene Learning Package to your placement.